 Although EGFR inhibitors have clinical benefits against many forms of cancer, they have been marred by the development of resistances in patients that make them ineffective over time.
 New EGFR inhibitors that address the shortcomings of the current therapies are needed.

 Being able to accurately measure the ADCC activity of a drug candidate is essential in the development of new therapeutics.
 Svar offers a sensitive and specific cell- based iLite® ADCC EGFR assay which is ideal for determining the potential of an antibody targeting EGFR to elicit ADCC.
-This assay is ideal for identifying the mechanism of action of new therapeutic antibodies, asses immunogenicity and determine biosimilarity between a candidate drug and its originator.
+This assay is ideal for identifying the mechanism of action of new therapeutic antibodies, assess immunogenicity and determine biosimilarity between a candidate drug and its originator.

 The combination of cleverly engineered effector cells and homologous antigen-positive or antigen-negative target cells creates a system that offers unparalleled sensitivity for each target and is truly greater than the sum of its parts.